-Woman Who Watched 5 Family Members Die From Rare Lung Disease Searches for Answers: ‘It Was Torment’
+Woman Whose Five Family Members Died From Lung Disease With No Known Cause or Cure: 'It Was Torment'

+Idiopathic pulmonary fibrosis causes patients to feel as if they were breathing through a coffee stirrer

-Over the course of 10 years, a woman watched as five of her family members died from a perplexing lung disease with no cure that can kill patients as soon as a year from diagnosis.
+Over the course of 10 years, Teresa Barnes watched as five of her family members died from a perplexing lung disease with no cure that can kill patients as soon as a year from diagnosis.
 Despite its severity and the thousands of people affected by the disease every year, it remains widely unknown to the American public.

-During a disastrous period starting in 1996, Teresa Barnes of Memphis, Tennessee, lost her father, aunt and three uncles to idiopathic pulmonary fibrosis, or IPF syndrome, an incurable disease with no known cause which affects 30,000 to 40,000 new people every year in the United States.
+During a disastrous period starting in 1996, Barnes of Memphis, Tennessee, lost her father, aunt and three uncles to idiopathic pulmonary fibrosis, or IPF syndrome, an incurable disease with no known cause which affects 30,000 to 40,000 new people every year in the United States.
 The syndrome increasingly scars and thickens the tissue of the lungs, making breathing laborious.
 As the lungs struggle to distribute oxygen to the bloodstream, patients experience worsening coughs and shortness of breath as the brain and other vital organs struggle for nutrients.

-“Imagine taking a pillow case and putting it over your face and trying to breathe,” Barnes tells PEOPLE.
+“Imagine taking a pillowcase and putting it over your face and trying to breathe,” Barnes tells PEOPLE.
 “Patients are struggling and there’s not one thing they can do to make things better.”

 According to the Mayo Clinic, symptoms of the disease include a dry cough, fatigue, unexplained weight loss, aching muscles and joints, and a clubbing of the fingertips.
 Most people who are affected are between the ages 50 to 70.